 There is a wide range of products and services that affiliates can choose from, so you can choose to promote a product that you love and use often.

-Rather than an affiliate directly contacting a company about promoting a product or service, an affiliate network is like a middle-man.
-The network allows you, as an affiliate, to access thousands of products, helping you narrow down those that you may want to market.
+Rather than an affiliate directly contacting a company about promoting a product or service, an affiliate network is like a middleman.
+An affiliate network allows you, as an affiliate, to access thousands of products, helping you narrow down those that you may want to market.

 Where Is Affiliate Marketing Used?